-- Providing expanded throughput or transportation options in corridors that have been identified to support emergency evacuation. - Including roadway warning systems for extreme weather events. - Realigning or relocating transportation infrastructure that is impacted by sea-level rise; consideration of nature-based solutions to mitigate flooding impacts. - Including transit shelters with shade, water, or other means of cooling in locations expected to see temperature increases. - Replacing wooden infrastructure with fire-resistant infrastructure in areas vulnerable to wildfire. - Including zero-emission energy storage solutions to both safeguard against the loss of power and support electric vehicles in case of climate-related grid disruptions, which can include public safety power shutoffs (PSPS).
+- Providing expanded throughput or transportation options in corridors that have been identified to support emergency evacuation. - Including roadway warning systems for extreme weather events. - Realigning or relocating transportation infrastructure that is impacted by sea-level rise; consideration of nature-based solutions to mitigate flooding impacts. - Including transit shelters with shade, water, or other means of cooling in locations expected to see temperature increases. - Replacing wooden infrastructure with fire-resistant infrastructure in areas vulnerable to wildfire. - Including zero-emission energy storage solutions to both safeguard against the loss of power and support electric vehicles in case of climate-related grid disruptions, which can include public safety power shutoffs (PSPS). - o Incorporating 'Complete Street' elements, such as street trees, to provide cooling and shade for pedestrians and bicyclists.

-- Incorporating 'Complete Street' elements, such as street trees, to provide cooling and shade for pedestrians and bicyclists. - Considering and planning for the impacts of climate change on active transportation options in transportation projects, as well as on public transit infrastructure. - Prioritizing conservation of roadside fire-resistant native plant species that may expand fuel breaks and adaptation to fire risk. - Integrating fire-resistant native vegetation, rocks, and other hardscaping features, and road placement to limit fire spread in communities vulnerable to wildfire. - Protection of Natural and Working Lands, and Enhancement of the Built Environment The project minimizes the impact on natural and working lands (e.g., forests, rangelands, farms, urban green spaces, wetlands, and soils) or incorporates natural and green infrastructure.
-Consider whether the project includes strategies to conserve, restore, and manage California's natural and working lands or integrates natural or green infrastructure, such as: - o Employing land conservation measures such as (but not limited to): - Prioritizing large habitat preservation, particularly in any environmentally sensitive areas, and locating construction along existing transportation corridors. - Avoiding habitat and population fragmentation, including prioritizing projects that avoid crossing habitats and avoid construction practices that impact local ecosystems. - Avoiding invasive species expansion, including removal of native plant species whose removal may encourage invasive species expansion. - Design structures that reduce stressors (e.g., erosion and sedimentation) impacting water bodies. - Incorporating wildlife crossings that conserve habitat connectivity, support biodiversity, and increase road safety by reducing collisions. - Natural or Green Infrastructure Solutions - Projects should evaluate whether natural or green infrastructure solutions are available to integrate into the design.
-These are natural and ecological processes and features that are engineered to supplement traditional built infrastructure, which can provide benefits such as water catchment, infiltration, and surface cooling.
-Examples of this hybrid use of natural infrastructure include planting trees along streets and walkways and creating urban greenspaces, such as public parks or gardens.
+- Considering and planning for the impacts of climate change on active transportation options in transportation projects, as well as on public transit infrastructure. - Prioritizing conservation of roadside fire-resistant native plant species that may expand fuel breaks and adaptation to fire risk. - Integrating fire-resistant native vegetation, rocks, and other hardscaping features, and road placement to limit fire spread in communities vulnerable to wildfire. - Protection of Natural and Working Lands, and Enhancement of the Built Environment The project minimizes the impact on natural and working lands (e.g., forests, rangelands, farms, urban green spaces, wetlands, and soils) or incorporates natural and green infrastructure.
+Consider whether the project includes strategies to conserve, restore, and manage California's natural and working lands or integrates natural or green infrastructure, such as: - Employing land conservation measures such as (but not limited to): - Prioritizing large habitat preservation, particularly in any environmentally sensitive areas, and locating construction along existing transportation corridors. - Avoiding habitat/population fragmentation, including prioritizing projects that avoid crossing habitats and avoid construction practices that impact local ecosystems. - Avoiding invasive species expansion, including removal of native plant species whose removal may encourage invasive species expansion. - Design structures that reduce stressors (e.g., erosion and sedimentation) impacting water bodies. - Incorporating wildlife crossings that conserve habitat connectivity, support biodiversity, and/or increase road safety by reducing collisions. - Natural or Green Infrastructure Solutions - Projects should evaluate whether natural or green infrastructure solutions are available to integrate into the design.
+These are natural/ecological processes and features that are engineered to supplement traditional built infrastructure, which can provide benefits such as water catchment, infiltration, and surface cooling.
+Examples of this hybrid use of natural infrastructure include: planting trees along streets and walkways and creating urban greenspaces, such as public parks or gardens. - Public Health Project reduces exposure to criteria air pollutants and/or supports active modes of travel such as walking and bicycling.